Novavax, Inc. (NVAX) CEO Stan Erck on Q3 2020 Results - Earnings Call Transcript

 G&A expenses were $56.9 million in the third quarter of 2020.
 Expenses from the quarter were primarily from increased employee stock-based compensation expense and increased professional fees related to the integration of Novavax CZ and supporting our 2373 program.
 As of September 30 2020, Novavax had $571.6 million in cash, cash equivalents, marketable securities and restricted cash.

 Net cash provided by operations for the first nine months of 2020 was $86 million, compared to net cash used in operation activities of $112.9 million, for the same period in 2019.
-During this quarter, we raised $53.3 million in net proceeds through our ATM offerings, for a total of approximately $445.6 million, since the beginning of the year.
+During this quarter, we raised $53.3 million in net proceeds through our ATM offerings, for a total of approximately $445.6 million since the beginning of the year.

 In addition in the second quarter of 2020, we entered into an agreement to sell Series A convertible preferred stock, convertible into 4.4 million shares of common stock, to an investment fund affiliated with RA Capital in a private placement.
 We received gross proceeds of $200 million.